Prescription Medication Addiction Treatment | Aston Private

 Family education helps your loved ones understand prescription drug addiction and how they can support your recovery without enabling.
 We provide guidance on safely disposing of unused medications at home and creating an environment that supports your sobriety.

 Medical coordination with your healthcare providers ensures everyone involved in your care understands your history and will avoid prescribing potentially addictive medications in the future.
-We help you develop a medical alert plan that informs healthcare providers of your addiction history in emergency situations.

 With comprehensive treatment and ongoing support, recovery from prescription medication addiction is entirely achievable.
 At Aston Private, we provide the medical expertise, therapeutic support, and compassionate care needed to safely break free from prescription drug dependency and reclaim your health.